YOU ARE EXPLORING

 IU School of Medicine-Muncie is located adjacent to Ball State University.
-With more than 20,000 students, BSU offers access to many cultural and educational opportunities such as theatre, music, great recreational facilities, one of the largest planetariums in the Midwest, and Division I sports.
+With more than 20,000 students, Ball State University offers access to many cultural and educational opportunities such as theatre, music, great recreational facilities, one of the largest planetariums in the Midwest, and Division I sports.
 Housing is affordable, and nearby schools are excellent.

-IU School of Medicine students in Muncie can obtain a Ball State University ID, which will grant lending rights to check out books from Bracken Library (on the Ball State campus), attend free and discounted entertainment events at Emens Auditorium, free entrance to all home athletics events, and access to recreational services at the SRWC Fitness Center, Ball Gym, Lewellen Aquatic Center and Ball Pool.
+IU School of Medicine students in Muncie can obtain a Ball State University ID, which allows students to check out books from Bracken Library (on the Ball State campus), attend free and discounted entertainment events at Emens Auditorium, free entrance to all home athletics events, and access to recreational services at the SRWC Fitness Center, Ball Gym, Lewellen Aquatic Center and Ball Pool.
 Showing this ID can also qualify medical students for discounts at many Muncie area merchants.

 History and Culture